gitleaks/gitleaks/README.md

-  -b, --baseline-path          path to a previously generated report with known issues that gitleaks should ignore -s, --source string          path to source (git repo, directory, file) -v, --verbose                show verbose output from scan
+  -b, --baseline-path          path to a previously generated report with known issues that gitleaks should ignore -s, --source string          path to source (git repo, directory, file) -v, --verbose                show verbose output from scan --max-target-megabytes       files larger than this will be skipped

 Use "gitleaks [command] --help" for more information about a command.
 ```